-Please consult the 2016 Indiana Election Calendar to verify all candidacy deadlines.
-A few deadlines of note include:
+Please consult the 2018 Indiana Election Calendar to verify all candidacy deadlines.

 If you are running for federal office like President, US House of Representatives or US Senate, you will want to visit the web sites of the federal Election Assistance Commission and the Indiana Election Division.
 These two offices will be the best resource for you; however, your local Election Board can provide you with the appropriate petitions, if required to file for the position you are seeking.